How to Maintain Brand Consistency Across UK Video Content

 Technology Infrastructure:

-- Centralised brand asset management accessible to all creators
+- Centralized brand asset management for all creators

-- Templated workflows embedding brand standards into production
+- Templated workflows that embed brand standards into production

 Governance Structure: